oracle-samples/weblogic-examples/tutorials/migrate/weblogic-cafe-15.1.1/README.md

 ### Step 3: Run the Maven command to run OpenRewrite

-For this example, we will upgrade the weblogic-cafe application to run on WebLogic Server 15.1.1 with JDK 21, including Jakarta EE 9.1.
+For this example, we will upgrade the WebLogic Cafe application to run on WebLogic Server 15.1.1 with JDK 21, including Jakarta EE 9.1.
 Alternatively, you can upgrade the application to run on WebLogic Server 15.1.1 with JDK 17.

-1. Open a terminal at the weblogic-cafe folder.
+1. Open a terminal at the `weblogic-cafe` folder.

     You must open to the folder where the POM file is located:
     ``` weblogic-on-azure/javaee/weblogic-cafe ```